No. 14 Buffalo tops So. Illinois 73-65, improves to 10-0

-CJ Massinburg scored 14 points, Davonta Jordan had 11 and the Bulls continued their best start since 1930-31, when they finished 15-0.
-They have won 17 consecutive home games dating to last season.
+Oats said it was the best game of the season for Buffalo's senior sixth man.

+"It told him before the game, it's been about a month or so since he got a double-double," Oats said.
+"It's time to get another one."

-Sean Lloyd Jr. had 14 points for Southern Illinois (7-5) in its second straight loss.
+Sean Lloyd had 14 points to lead Southern Illinois in its second straight loss.

-Buffalo scored 23 points off of 22 turnovers to help make up for shooting 7 of 30 from 3-point range.

-Perkins scored 11 points during a 17-0 run that put Buffalo ahead 27-10 midway through the first half, but the Bulls went nearly eight minutes without a field goal during the Salukis' 10-0 run that trimmed the lead to 33-28 at the break.

 BIG PICTURE